HSI/HTAR: Unable to authenticate user with remote gateway (error 2 or 9)

 fortresskey command is used to generate the keytab and can be executed on another cluster or a dedicated data management host

 $ ssh email@example.com fortresskey $ scp -pr firstname.lastname@example.org:~/.private $HOME

 With a valid keytab in place, you should then be able to use

-htar commands to access Fortress from Bell.
+htar commands to access Fortress from Scholar.
 Note that only one keytab can be valid at any given time (i.e. if you regenerated it, you may have to copy the new keytab to all systems that you intend to use

 htar from if they do not share the main research computing home directory).